AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/index.md

 # Big thanks!
 Since the announcement of the book many have encouraged us, provided feedback, and improved the writting.
 In no particular order, we are grateful to
-Chris Thorgrimsson, CH, Milton Mamani, Jhonny Cerezo, Oleks Zaytsev, Stéphane Ducasse, Torsten Bergmann, Serge Stinckwich, Alexandre Rousseau, Sean P. DeNigris, Julián Grigera, Cesar Rabak, Yvan Guemkam.
+Chris Thorgrimsson, CH, Milton Mamani, Jhonny Cerezo, Oleks Zaytsev, Stéphane Ducasse, Torsten Bergmann, Serge Stinckwich, Alexandre Rousseau, Sean P. DeNigris, Julián Grigera, Cesar Rabak, Yvan Guemkam, John Borden.

 We are also deeply grateful to
 - Lam Research for sponsoring part of this work